GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 };
 ```

 - `CEDARLING_POLICY_STORE_URI`: URL of your policy store (from Agama-Lab).
-In policy store list, use link button to copy policy store URI.
+In the policy store list, use the link button to copy the policy store URI.

 ## Step 3: Create Authorization Client